Thejaswikrishna-L/taskmanagementapp/README.md

 ## Backend

-Created a Sping boot backend with Controller, Repository, Service and todo class and then connected ith with MongoDB.
+Created a Sping boot backend with Controller, Repository, Service and todo class and then connected with MongoDB.

 ## Frontend